Scottish common sense realism: Teachings

 The Scottish School of Common Sense was founded by Reid in opposition to Descartes's Theory of Ideas.
-But the epistemology of sense experience led John Locke and David Hume to a sceptical philosophy that realists found absurd and contrary to common experience.
+But the epistemology of sense experience led John Locke and David Hume to a skeptical philosophy that realists found absurd and contrary to common experience.
 Thus Hume and his sceptical argument would serve as the primary foil to the development of Reid's philosophy.
 Under the tutelage of George Turnbull, Reid embraced the tenets of Providential Naturalism and its four interconnected tenets; using these as the basis for his refutation of the theory of ideas.
 Reid painstakingly developed his treatise An Inquiry into the Human Mind on the Principles of Common Sense over the course of 40 years, often seeking the input of his contemporary philosophers within the Scottish Enlightenment including Hume.

 Reid articulated the basic principle of Common Sense Realism:

 "If there are certain principles, as I think there are, which the constitution of our nature leads us to believe, and which we are under a necessity to take for granted in the common concerns of life, without being able to give a reason for them — these are what we call the principles of common sense; and what is manifestly contrary to them, is what we call absurd."

 Scottish Common Sense Realism is rooted in Aristotelian thought and advocates an empirical and scientific philosophy wherein trust of our senses is implicit and necessary.
 The principles of common sense are fundamental to our accumulation of knowledge of both metaphysical and physical constructs.
 However, observation alone cannot account for all knowledge, and truth can be garnered by reflection.
 In Reid's own words:

 "I can likewise conceive an individual object that really exists, such as St. Paul's Church in London.
 I have an idea of it; I conceive it.
 The immediate object of this conception is 400 miles distant; and I have no reason to think it acts upon me or that I act on it."